CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

+As your theory improves -- as proven by writing it correctly on your first attempt -- reduce the preparation.

+, no matter how short.

+At first, copy all material several times before taking dictation.
+Gradually reduce that to only one or two copies, but no lower until you master the theory.

+Once you have mastered the theory, and no longer need to write the shorthand before dictation, alternate between working on speed forcing and slower dictation you take only once and type the next day.
+Separate your practice into sections.
+- Reading shorthand without copying it.
+(The Gregg Functional method delays all writing until half-way through the theory.)
+- Reading theory and copying words that demonstrate each rule.
+(There is some evidence copying word lists is an inefficient way to learn theory.)
+- Copying well-written shorthand.
+- Writing shorthand from

+Practice all material until you're confident you can write it well, gradually lowering the preparation to only one or two copies.
+Continue to make one or two copies before taking until your first writing of an exercise should be correct and readable, even if the penmanship isn't perfect.

+> Sevier compares results of the micromolal method to early new matter, using GreggDJS, which has a modern amount of practice material for each lesson.
+In the micromolal method, all dictation except for weekly tests are at 100wpm, beginning with practiced easy material, beginning with 10-15s dictations.
+In this theory, writing at each speed is a different skill, and practicing at slower speeds is a waste of time.
+I was less than impressed with the study design.
+They go into great detail about assigning students to each group, and how much is similar between the methods, but then changes several things in addition to dictation rates. {:aside}
+> xxx ref

+> Wentworth reports on their own experience of learning Teeline without a teacher.
+They spent 20 hours learning the theory and 200 hours building speed, an hour or more each day in half-hour slots.
+They used the simple structure of repeating the same passage, pausing each time they needed to catch up, repeating it they reduced the number of times they needed to pause it.
+Once they mastered the passage at that speed, they repeated the process at a higher speed.
+The article has other advice, some the same as other sources, and some different.. {:aside}
+xxx ref

+Your first dictations will be on well-prepared material.

+ Then, as you get better at using the theory at speed (or, even better, just writing without thinking about the theory), you will reduce preparation.
+At the same time, you will increase the speed of your first writing, your barely-legible speed (overshoot), and your final speed for each passage.
+Your starting speed will drop when you reduce preparation, then rise again with practice.
+Eventually, when your starting speed reaches 80wpm for five minutes (or before if you get bored), you will add Swem's m

 ### A Note on Making Your Own Material

+other systems.
+Older books use popular novels or the Bible.
+Modern books use passages designed to reinforce common words, and to systematically cover different affixes, suffixes, and common phrases.

 Regardless of your book, only use material from it (or other books from the same system) until you finish the basic theory, to avoid conflicts with later rules.
 Do not add your own rules until you finish at least the intermediate theory, unless the book tells you otherwise.
 (Some books tell you to make your own abbreviations, but then continue to add official ones that conflict with the ones you made.
 This is annoying.)